hokiemft/starter-hello-world/content/home/homepage.md

 ## My Mission

-To help others see the forest *and* the trees
+To see both the forest and the trees and help others do the same

 ## Interests